 conduct an audit of the relevant systems or procedures; or

-provide a rectification plan to address the issue and implement the rectification plan within a reasonable period of time.
+provide a rectification plan satisfactory to the QCA to address the issue and implement the rectification plan within a reasonable period of time specified by the QCA.

 Without limiting this Section 9.5, DBCT Management will take reasonable steps to monitor and identify any breaches of this Section 9.
 If DBCT Management becomes aware of a breach of this Section 9, it will promptly notify the QCA and any Access Seeker or Access Holder affected by the breach of the details of that breach, identifying any Confidential Information in its notification.